 Universal Crotch Strap, exceeds ORC Specifications.
 These are not a part of your sailing harness and don’t need to support 4500lbs.
 They are just to hold the PFD down so you float higher in the water.

 Your Mustang survival PFD has one.
 If you don’t have a mustang survival PFD check and see if one is built-in to your PFD.
 Or just buy an extra loud whistle, such as this Plastismo emergency whistle, and put it in your PFD’s pocket.

 Waterproof PFD Light:

 The Mustang Survival vest doesn’t have a built-in strobe light.
 Get one and attach it.
-I like the Auto HemiLight3 because it will attach to the strobe attachment compartment on my PFD.
+I like the Auto HemiLight3 (affiliate link) because it will attach to the strobe attachment compartment on my PFD.